Worms in Cats: Common Types and How to Get Rid of Them

 In this guide, we’ll show you the basics.
 From the types of worms cats can expect, all the way to how to prevent them.

-What Are the Common Worms in Cats?
+What Are the Types of Worms in Cats?

 Worms are parasites that live inside a cat’s body.
 They feed off your cat’s nutrients and can cause diseases.
 Along with this, they can cause irritation and organ damage, which is a severe complication.
 Here are the common worms in cats